gvwilson/thirdbit/src/fiction/santas/index.md

 but the weight was welcome.

 "All set?"
-the Elfabot asked as Finner closed the subway door behind himself.
+Elfabot asked as Finner closed the subway door behind himself.

 "No," Finner said.
 He through the window at Shady Ann,